 Slimline sliding doors.

-One of the most recent innovations in patio doors is the slim profile models.
+One of the most recent innovations in choosing sliding patio doors is the slimmer and minimalist models.
 The standout feature of these doors is the thinner than normal door mullion, or interlock.
 The interlock is the single vertical profile you see on a two panel door, two interlocks on three panel doors.

 However, this thin-framed door must remain robust and reliable.
 Therefore the construction differs from conventional sliding doors.
 Slimline doors come structurally bonded with the glass.
 For us, the installation is more intricate with additional labour to move the doors (subject to their size) and different transport and handling methods too.
 However, the result is an elegant, minimalist sliding door with an altogether different appearance.